Emergency Operations Guidelines

 I. General Emergency Procedures

 All students and employees need to know what to do in any emergency before emergency personnel arrive.
 Since you may be faced with an emergency at any time, it is important that you know how to recognize an emergency and how to respond.
-Along with these general guidelines, this EOP contains Playbooks which detail additional general and specific procedures related to a number of different emergency situations.
+Along with these general guidelines, the Emergency Operations Plan (located with Campus Security and the Emergency coordinators in each building) contains Playbooks which detail additional general and specific procedures related to a number of different emergency situations.
 Remember, while notifying Campus Security of an emergency situation is important, calling 911 as soon as possible, when appropriate, is vital in efforts to resolve an emergency situation.

 A. Communication in an Emergency